Eureka Physical Therapy Eureka, CA

 Source: Plastic & Reconstructive Surgery.
 99(7): 1922 – 1931, June 1997

-The purpose of this paper is to describe the outcome of facial neuromuscular retraining for brow to oral and ocular to oral synkinesis in individuals with facial nerve disorders.
+The purpose of this paper is to describe the outcome of facial neuromuscular retraining for the brow to oral and ocular to oral synkinesis in individuals with facial nerve disorders.

 Fourteen patients with unilateral facial nerve disorders and oral synkinesis who were enrolled in physical therapy for retraining were studied.